kevhuff/javascript-code-quiz/readme.md

 Create a new branch for your changes.
 Make your changes and test them thoroughly.
 Submit a pull request.
-Credits
-The Quiz App was created by [Your Name Here].

 License
 The Quiz App is licensed under the MIT License.